Know your hardware

 Power | 3.3V |

-A pin refers to a connector on the board.
-They are on the two sides.
-You can connect other hardware to the board through these pins.
-This is the pinout diagram of SwiftIO Feather board.
+You can connect other hardware to the board through the pins on two sides.
+This is the pinout diagram of SwiftIO Micro.
 It shows the usage of all pins.

-Only with the board, you may still don't know how to start.
-Luckily, the SwiftIO Circuit Playgrounds is an easy-to-use starter kit for you.
-It is specially designed for all newbies.
+Only with the SwiftIO Micro, you may still don't know how to start.
+The expansion board - SwiftIO Playground is specially designed for all newbies to get started.
 No wire is needed!
-All the modules are directly connected to the shield in the middle through the stamp holes.
+All modules are directly connected to the shield in the middle.

-The shield on the middle of the kit is for easier connection, and it's the SwiftIO Feather board that communicates with all the modules.
-After you plug the SwiftIO Feather board into the shield, the circuit is built.
-Then you could program the SwiftIO Feather board to control the modules.
+The shield in the middle is for easier connection, and it's the SwiftIO Micro that communicates with all the modules.
+After you plug the SwiftIO Micro into the shield, the circuit is built.
+Then you could program the SwiftIO Micro to control the modules.

 Let’s look into these modules in detail: